-Erin Faith Allen is a leading authority on the history of the 42nd "Rainbow" Division, and the Liberation of Dachau
+Erin Faith Allen is a leading authority on the history of the 42nd "Rainbow" Division, including the Liberation of Dachau

 "Erin Faith Allen's work in support of the Rainbow Division Veterans Foundation and the preservation of 42nd Infantry Division history has been truly wonderful and inspiring.
 Her untiring drive to uncover the details surrounding the units, the battles fought, and the brave men who bore the heavy burden of securing freedom for generations to come is remarkable.
 We are grateful for all she does and for choosing the Rainbow Division as a highlight of her incredible work."